geoman-io/leaflet-geoman/README.md

 });
 ```

-See the available options in the table blow.
+See the available options in the table below.

 | Option        | Default     | Description                                                                                      |
 | ------------- | ----------- | ------------------------------------------------------------------------------------------------ |